monti-apm/meteor-agent-binary-deps/README.md

-kadira-binary-deps
+agent-binary-deps
 ==================

-Binary Dependencies for Kadira
+Binary Dependencies for `montiapm:agent`

-This contains binary npm module dependencies to Kadira.
+This contains binary npm module dependencies for the Monti APM agent.
 You never need to use this package directly.